This post was updated in July 2025

 Post editor window (draft post) > Audio icon [on formatting toolbar] > Voiceover

-You will be prompted to add audio.
-You can either upload a pre-recorded audio file or record your voiceover directly into the post-editing window in Substack.
-You will need to have a microphone on your device for this to work.
+You can either upload a pre-recorded voiceover or record your voiceover directly into the post-editing window in Substack.

 Substack supports all major audio file formats including mp3, mp4, aac, aiff, x-aiff, amr, flac, ogg, wav, and x-wav.

-I’ve been using audio on Substack for more than two years now.
+I’ve been using audio on Substack for more than three years now.
 If you need a hand with it, book a ‘Help’ call with me.

 Thanks, Karen.
 Another post everyone writing on Substack should read.